Mr-strangerX11/Your-Queen/backend/README.md

 # Your Queen Backend API

-Express.js backend API for the Your Queen jewelry store.
+Express.js backend API for the Your Queen jewelry store using MongoDB.

 ## Setup